IgniteUI/igniteui-documentation/topics/02_Controls/igDialog/01_Adding igDialog.md

 	    )
 		```

-> **Note**: When you want to set identifier of the MVC Dialog wrappers you have three different options.
+> **Note**: When you want to set identifier of the %%ProductNameMVC%% Dialog, you have three different options.
 For more information see the [Property Reference](igDialog-Property-Reference.html) topic.
 If the defined HTML placeholder has the same ID as in the sample above – `igDialog1`, then you can use one of the following:

 > `Dialog.ContentJquerySelector("#igDialog1")` – defines the selector – the same as it is supposed  to be in the jQuery.

-> `Dialog.ContentID("igDialog1")` – defines the selector without the #, which will be rendered automatically by the MVC wrapper.
+> `Dialog.ContentID("igDialog1")` – defines the selector without the #, which will be rendered automatically by the %%ProductNameMVC%%.

 > `Dialog.ID(“igDialog1”)` – the same as the `ContentID(“igDialog1”)`

-> **Note**: If you want to define the HTML DIV Placeholder code using the MVC wrapper, then the Dialog Helper suggests the following method.
+> **Note**: If you want to define the HTML DIV Placeholder code using the %%ProductNameMVC%%, then the Dialog Helper suggests the following method.
 Assume that you want to achieve the same effect as defining an DIV HTML placeholder, then use:  `Dialog.ContentHTML("<div id="igDialog1"> igDialog Content </div>")`

 - **Instantiate in AngularJS**